CSIS-iLab/satellite-dashboard/README.md

 | Code clean-up/refactoring | `refactor/<short description>`                            | `refactor/apply-linting` |
 | Content Updates           | `content/<short description of content>`                  | `content/add-new-posts`  |

-When ready to merge, submit a Pull Request into `master`.
-All code will be reviewed by the lead developer on the project before being merged into `master`.
+When ready to merge, submit a Pull Request into `main`.
+All code will be reviewed by the lead developer on the project before being merged into `main`.

 ### Commit Messages